Add a four-footer to your family during the last year or so?

-Further, this behavior isn’t usually the result of baked-in aggression, but rather, it often comes from your dog’s fear and stress associated with various stimuli.
+Further, this behavior isn’t usually the result of hardwired aggression, but rather, it often comes from your dog’s fear and stress associated with various stimuli.

 Fortunately, with some hard work, you can reduce your dog’s reactivity and increase her confidence, which will allow you to start enjoying walks and other outings.